nathanielmata/markdown-notes-capstone-client/README.md

 ---

-#### User dasboard page

-- as a REGISTERED USER
-- I want to generate a unique url where my public notes can be viewed on the open web
-- So I can share the url with anyone

----

-#### User profile page

-- as a REGISTERED USER
-- I want to view my profile
-- So I can edit my password, username, user email and name displayed on my public page

----

 #### User new note page

 - as a REGISTERED USER
 - I want to create a new Markdown note
-- So I can edit and save the Markdown note in the edotor while previewing the output HTML
+- So I can edit and save the Markdown note in the editor while previewing the output HTML

 ---

 #### User edit note page

 - as a REGISTERED USER
-- I want to search for and view a saved note
+- I want to edit a saved Markdown note
-- So I can edit and save the note in Markdown while previewing the output HTML
+- So I can save the Markdown note in the editor while previewing the output HTML

----

-#### User new & edit note page

-- as a REGISTERED USER
-- I want to make a Markdown note public
-- So anyone can view a note from a unique URL in a web browser

-### Wireframes???
+### Wireframes

 Landing Page
 :-------------------------: